It’s much more of an accomplishment when I make it out in the lineup now.

 I just go when I can.

-I sing rhymes about ponies
+I sing songs about sharks

 and swim into the wild, gathered in it’s arms;